ariga/atlas-operator/README.md

     if the diff planned by Atlas contains destructive changes.
   * The `diff` policy defines a policy for planning the schema diff.
 In this example, we define a policy that will omit any `DROP INDEX` statements from the diff planned by Atlas.

+### Version checks

+The operator will periodically check for new versions and security advisories related to the operator.
+To disable version checks, set the `SKIP_VERCHECK` environment variable to `true` in the operator's deployment manifest.

 ### Support